MissPeperr/NSS-Pre-Work/live-code-examples/README.md

     > They're going to ask questions about it though, and it's okay!

 - We're also encouraging string concatenation at this stage.
+- We're using the `function` keyword to declare functions.
 - Not every student is going through the Foundations Pre-Work at the same pace.
 - Not every student might have gone over or completed the part of the Foundations Pre-Work course that we're live-coding that evening.
-(And that's okay!)
 - Let them ask as many questions as they'd like, (and encourage them to do so)! 😊

 ## Live-Code Examples